 Books about British Columbia

 Planning a trip to British Columbia?
-You may find the following books via Amazon by clicking on the links or cover photos:
+You can buy the following books via Amazon by clicking on the links or cover photos:

 Lonely Planet guidebook to British Columbia and the Canadian Rockies: